ringo/ringojs.org/site/get_started.md

   * Hitting `Tab` will try to auto-complete your current input.
   * You can scroll through your session history using the Up and Down keys
   * Ringo supports most of JavaScript 1.8 and ECMAScript 5.
+  * ES6 support has been improved in RingoJS 3.0

 ## Running the examples